JayDeep1710/Assignment/README.md

 * Reads video frames via **OpenCV**.
 * Keeps a rolling buffer of the previous few seconds (`pre_sec`) and the following few seconds (`post_sec`).
 * When a “Suspicious” class is detected, it saves:

   * the buffered pre-event frames,
   * the detection moment, and
   * the post-event frames.
-*.
-Clips are saved as compressed MP4 files for efficient storage.
+* Clips are saved as compressed MP4 files for efficient storage.

 ---

 ## Usage

-Then run the script from your terminal:
+Run the script from your terminal:

 ```bash
 python find_suspicious_events.py <video_path> <model_path>